aldinokemal/n8n-node-gowa/README.md

 3. Enter the phone number (with country code, without +)
 4. Enter your message text
 5. Execute the node

+### Example: Send Media

+1. Select **Send** as the resource
+2. Select **Send Media** as the operation
+3. Enter the phone number (with country code, without +)
+4. Choose the media type (Image, Audio, Video, or File)
+5. Choose the media source (File Upload or URL - note: Files can only be uploaded)
+6. For file uploads: specify the binary property name containing the file
+7. For URLs: enter the media URL
+8. Optionally add a caption
+9. Execute the node

 ### Example: Get Business Profile